Need to talk? Call 1800 882 436.

 What happens if the induction does not work?

-Not all induction methods will work for everyone.
-Your doctor may try another method, or you might need to have a caesarean.
-Your doctor will discuss all these options with you.
+It is important to know that not all induction methods will work for everyone.
+If your induction does not work, your midwife or doctor may suggest another method or recommend a caesarean section.
+They will discuss all the options with you.

 Resources and support